Words and terms used in the world of From The Waters.

 The Aelin City office of Financiers and the managerial and organisational base of the Bank of Aelin.

-A variety of jobs submitted by other ranks for Strikers to take on behalf of the general public; for example, heavy lifting, construction, bodyguarding, bounty hunting, etc. These jobs essentially provide funding to the Aelin military.
-There is a requirement for each Striker to complete jobs that equate to a certain number of tally 'points' each month.
+In Aelin this refers to a variety of jobs that are submitted by other ranks for Strikers to take up on behalf of the general public; for example, heavy lifting, construction, bodyguarding, bounty hunting, etc. These jobs essentially provide funding to the Aelin military.
+There is a requirement for each Striker to complete jobs that equate to a certain number of tally points each month.

 Plural taligales.
 Largely regarded as the best singing bird.